Darts and black velvet, 1947

 ‘Vi Damer’ magazine advert, 3rd December 1945: “Hjördis Genberg, Stockholm’s star mannequin no.1 teaches you the art of wearing clothes.”

 Well, we know that Hjördis modelled for NK’s Franska, but I’m not so sure that she designed clothes for them – at least not any that were made.
-[Miaow!]
-As for her own fashion page in a weekly magazine, it looks as if a heavily-advertised fashion feature in the 3rd December 1945 issue of Vi Damer was a one-off.
+As for her own fashion page in a weekly magazine, it looks as if a guest-editor slot in the September 1944 Unga Fröken fashion supplement for Vårt Hem, and a heavily advertised fashion feature in the 3rd December 1945 issue of Vi Damer, were strictly one-offs.

-Far from running the page, the magazine’s writer had to virtually crowbar fashion tips out of a reluctant model who was probably more concerned with packing her bags and following Carl Gustaf Tersmeden to the USA:
+Far from running the page in Vi Damer, the staff writer had to virtually crowbar fashion tips out of a reluctant model who was probably more concerned with packing her bags and following Carl Gustaf Tersmeden to the USA:

 “At first, Miss Genberg tried to get away with the uncomfortable explanation that the art of wearing clothes is innate.
 However, as that would condemn thousands of women to eternal hopelessness [bit dramatic], she thought about it again.”